 How to Forage Mulberries

 Mulberries can be found in the United States more common in areas that received some neglect rather than well cared for areas.
-City’s can be abandonment in them in less active areas outside of the downtown.
-Here in Detroit, the neighborhoods are teaming with them.
+City’s can be abandoned in them in less active areas outside of the downtown.
+Here in Detroit, the neighborhoods are teeming with them.
 While found in Canada it is on the endangered list so finding mulberries may take a bit more work.

 The first thing you need to do when foraging for mulberries is to find a place to look for them.
 Look for somewhere you have the legal right to be.
 While vacant homes backyards are teaming with mulberries you must ask permission to go on private property.
 Instead visit your local parks, vacant areas owned by the city, and your favorite hiking trails.
 Mulberries grow well in nearly any area where trees are left to grow naturally.
 Fence lines and near footpaths are always a great place to look..

 Once you find the signs of a mulberry tree it is easy to find where they are hiding.
 Look for purple colored bird waste on parked cars and side walks.
 This tell-tale sign will let you know that mulberries are nearby.
 When you find one mulberry tree you are bound to find more close by due to birds spreading them year after year.

 Mulberries have two types of leaves.
 Lobed leaves that have a cut out like shape and serrated edge like in the photo above cover the majority of the plant.
 You will also find unlobed leaves that have the serrated edge but a smooth flowing shape without the cut ins.

 Berries will be bumpy like tiny bunches of grapes.
 Similar and often mistaken for blackberries when fully ripe… I am guilty of this the first time I came upon a tiny verity in the north compared to the large ones homesteaders in my the Florida homesteaders group I am in shows off each year.